ashesh-0/Disentangle/README.md

 Rec:0.009270 KL:nan
 Rec L1:0.009228 Rec L2:0.009337
 PSNR L1:20.10 PSNR L2:29.18
+#TODO: One thing which I've not done here is that in validation, one needs to get all rotation variants and aggregate
+their prediction.
+One then uses this as the final prediction of the model.

 I think there is one reason as to why this performance might not have improved as much as I would've liked it to.
 When you rotate a crop by some angle, you, on average, increase the zero space.
 One way to avoid it would be to allow for just 4 rotations.
 In this case, I'll not have that issue.
 Another thing is to allow for flipping.
 I've made those